radialglo/radialglo.github.com/source/_posts/2014-10-27-additional-things-i-learned-from-jquery-source.markdown

 In particular you will need the [npm](https://www.npmjs.org/) and [grunt](http://gruntjs.com/getting-started).
 Grunt is a task runner which allows you to automate repetitive tasks from the command line.
-Grunt also provides a development API, which jQuery uss.
+Grunt also provides a development API, which jQuery uses.
+In the development directory there is a related [Gruntfile](https://github.com/jquery/jquery/blob/master/Gruntfile.js) that is read when ```grunt``` is ran on the command line.
+After you install npm and grunt you can build jQuery by running ```npm install && grunt```.
 I'm going to focus on the lower levels on how jQuery is built.

-jQuery uses [requirejs](http://requirejs.org/) to build out jQuery.
+jQuery uses [requirejs](http://requirejs.org/) to build out jQuery by running [requirejs as a node module](http://requirejs.org/docs/node.html)
-The files that are responsible for building jQuery are stored in [build/tasks](https://github.com/jquery/jquery/tree/master/build/tasks).
+The files that are responsible for building jQuery are stored in the directory [build/tasks](https://github.com/jquery/jquery/tree/master/build/tasks).
 These are loaded by the Gruntfile:
 {% codeblock Load Build Tasks lang:js %}